A common question I hear from customers is:

 In package number 2, I found a different approach.
 This package claims to allow you to purchase backlinks on the homepage of a website.
 These types of backlinks are typically more expensive and start at $130 per month.

-The demise of the BuildMyRank (BMR) link network and many others like it should teach us that these types of links are dangerous, untrustworthy, and should be avoided.
-In April 2012, Google deindexed almost every site on the BMR network and continues to deindex entire new networks as well.
+The demise of link networks should teach us that these types of new links are dangerous, and untrustworthy and should be avoided.
+In April 2012, Google deindexed almost every site on the BMR network and continued to deindex entire new networks as well.

 Now you may be thinking, “How could they possibly know about this network when there are so many?”
 The answer is fairly simple when you consider the new Google Disavow Tool.
 Every time a webmaster gets scared and disavows all purchased links, what happens to that list of sites?
 It’s possible that if enough people disavow purchased links then maybe they will be next on the deindex list.

 Even if that doesn’t happen, with Google’s stance on web spam, these backlinks are more likely to cause harm than good, at least in the long run.